 B.F.
 Skinner, another famous behaviourist, supported Watson’s view by advancing the idea that human behavior can be explained by reinforcement and punishment – observable, environmental factors – with no need to consider inner mental processes.
 Later behaviourists adopted a more balanced view of matters, embracing the study of both overt and covert behavior.
 These became known as cognitive behaviourists.

 Watson’s call for greater objectivity, radical as it was, greatly propelled psychology along the path to becoming a science rather than a mere body of philosophical thought (Benjafield, 2004, cited in Coon & Mitterer, 2010).
-Many of the learning theories used by psychologists today were also born out of the behaviourist school of thought and are frequently applied in behavior modification and the treatment of some psychological disorders (e.g. phobias).
+Many of the learning theories used by psychologists today were also born out of the behaviourist school of thought and are frequently applied in behavior modification and the treatment of some psychological disorders (e.g. phobias or Post-traumatic stress disorder).
 Nevertheless, the strict behaviourist view of Watson, was in no way superior to the narrow emphasis of structuralists and functionalists on mental life alone.
 Indeed, “many aspects of human experience (e.g. thinking, intrinsic motivation, creativity)…lie outside a strict behavioural definition of psychology” (Walters, 2002, p.29).
 These too must be studied in order to gain a more complete understanding of the individual.
 This was one of the key arguments of another emerging school of thought known as gestalt psychology.

 The word “gestalt” means “form, pattern or whole.”
 Gestalt psychologists believed that psychology should study human experience as a “whole,” not in terms of separate elements as the structuralists would contend.
 Their slogan, “the whole is greater than the sum of its parts” conveyed the idea that meaning is often lost when psychological events are broken down; only when these pieces are analyzed together and the whole pattern is visible do we find true meaning in our experiences.
 To use an example, imagine breaking apart the words you are now reading into individual letters and scattering them as you wish across the page.
 Would you be able to discern anything meaningful from them?
 Quite likely, you wouldn’t.
 Only when the letters are properly combined to form words and then structured into sentences do you grasp any true meaning.
 The “whole” then becomes something different, something greater than the accumulation of its “parts.”